-Material topics Climate change and air quality Products and ingredients' Natural capital preservation Business ethics safety and quality and biodiversity Responsible supply chain Nutrition, responsible Human rights consumption and marketing Diversity and inclusion Sustainable packaging e define our stakeholders as the internal and external individuals, groups and organisations that are interested in or impact on/are impacted by our activities.
+Material topics Climate change and air quality Products and ingredients' Business ethics Natural capital preservation Responsible supply chain safety and quality Nutrition, responsible and biodiversity Sustainable packaging Human rights consumption and marketing Diversity and inclusion e define our stakeholders as the internal and external individuals, groups and organisations that are interested in or impact on/are impacted by our activities.
 Our mapping of internal and external stakeholders places the consumer at the heart of our engagement approach as our first key stakeholder.